Norman, Oklahoma: CareerTech

 The city of Norman is served by the Moore Norman Technology Center.
 The school was established in 1972 and has been awarded the Oklahoma Association of Technology Center's Gold Star School Award on multiple occasions.
 The Franklin Road Campus consists of six buildings totaling 323500 sqft of classroom, meeting, and office space.
 The school has a full-time staff of 207.

 Primary and secondary schools

 Public schools

 Public school districts in Oklahoma are independent of other local governments.
 Several districts overlap the municipal boundaries of the City of Norman.

 Norman Public Schools is the largest district serving Norman; there are 15 elementary schools, four middle schools, and two high schools in the district.
 More than 17,000 students are enrolled in the district, making it one of the largest in the state.

-Noble Public Schools is a school district that serves southeastern portions of Norman, the adjoining cities of Noble and Slaughterville, and parts of Cleveland County.
+Noble Public Schools is a school district that serves southeastern portions of Norman, the adjoining cities of Noble and Slaughterville, and other parts of Cleveland County.
 It consists of two elementary schools, an intermediate school, a middle school, and a high school.

 Little Axe Public Schools serves the eastern area of Norman.
 It consists of an elementary, junior, and high school.

-Other school districts with territory within the city are the Robin Hill Public School District and the Moore Public School District.
+Other school districts with territory within the city are McLoud, Mid-Del, Moore, and Robin Hill.